What is a Right Hand Sliding Door?

 Special sliding glass panels, known as platform screen doors, are installed on train platforms to shield passengers from the elements.

-Energy Efficiency of Right-Handed Door
+Energy Efficiency of a Right Hand Sliding Patio Door

 Swinging glass doors are preferable to sliding glass doors because they provide a considerably tighter seal, but the glass—even the best quality of glass, chosen according to the climate zone—is always a poor insulator, making doors made from it a poor choice in terms of thermal comfort.
+This applies equally whether you have a right hand sliding patio door or left-hand configuration.

 Therefore, glass doors should have insulated frames and be double or triple glazed with low-emissivity coatings and gas-filling to limit their detrimental temperature impact on the living space.
 Glass doors with metal frames should also have thermal breaks.
 The doors should be appropriately sized and secured using shades, curtains, blinds, and other means.